riwaht/nuel-takehome-assignment/README.md

    - Frontend: http://localhost:5173
    - GraphQL Playground: http://localhost:4000

-## How to Use
+## 🚀 How to Use

+### Dashboard Navigation
-1. View KPIs at the top of the dashboard
+1. **KPI Overview**: View total stock, demand, and fill rate at the top
-2. Analyze stock vs demand trends with date range selection
+2. **Trend Analysis**: Select 7/14/30-day ranges to analyze stock vs demand patterns
+3. **Predictive Insights**: Review AI recommendations in the left analytics panel
+4. **Warehouse Heatmap**: Click any colored cell to filter by warehouse location

+### Advanced Interactions
-3. Filter products by name, SKU, warehouse, or status
+5. **Smart Search**: Use the search bar with real-time filtering by name, SKU, or ID
-4. Click a product row to update demand or transfer stock
-5. Use on mobile or desktop—the layout adapts automatically
+6. **Quick Actions**: Drag the floating blue button anywhere on screen for quick tools
+7. **Product Management**: Click any product row for detailed management options
+8. **Data Export**: Use the floating toolbar to export filtered data as CSV or JSON

+### Performance Features
+9. **Large Datasets**: Toggle virtualized scrolling for 500+ products
+10. **Mobile Optimized**: Full functionality on phones, tablets, and desktop

 ## Available Commands